 Morpheus releases Neo from the Matrix as he believes him to be The One, someone who can save mankind from the machines.
 But The Matrix offers an appropriate level of ambiguity, because Neo is explicitly told by the Oracle (Gloria Foster) that he isn't The One, meaning that Morpheus's faith in him may be misplaced.

 This apparent contradiction and uncertainty hangs over the characters and the film and leaves the audience unsure of just what Neo's role in events is going to be.
 The Oracle tells Neo "You've got the gift, but it looks like you're waiting for something."
 But by the end of the film it seems as if that something has arrived.
-What Neo (an anagram, of course, of "one") was awaiting for was an infusion of faith, to believe in himself and in his own powers as The One, or a potential One.
+What Neo (an anagram, of course, of "one") was waiting for was an infusion of faith, to believe in himself and in his own powers as The One, or a potential One.
 So perhaps The Matrix is partially a religious allegory.
 Or maybe it's just an invocation of that most trite of self-help slogans, to believe in yourself.

 |Neo faces off against Agent Smith (Hugo Weaving)|